netdata/netdata/docs/Running-behind-nginx.md

 ### As a subfolder to an existing virtual host

 This method is recommended when Netdata is to be served from a subfolder (or directory).
-The virtual host, `netdata.example.com` already exists and Netdata will be accessed via `netdata.example.com/netdata/`.
+In this case, the virtual host `netdata.example.com` already exists and Netdata has to be accessed via `netdata.example.com/netdata/`.

 ```
 upstream netdata {